-(b) The State Department of Education shall calculate a local pro rata amount for the aggregate receipts of the tax levied
+1146 (b) The State Department of Education shall calculate a 1147 local pro rata amount for the aggregate receipts of the tax levied 1148 in this section by dividing the aggregate receipts by the sum of 1149 the school district's average daily membership, as determined 1150 under Section 37-151-211, and the average daily membership of any 1151 charter school students who reside in the district

-- in this section by dividing the aggregate receipts by the sum of the school district's average daily membership, as determined - 1150 under Section 37-151-211, and the average daily membership of any - 1151 charter school students who reside in the district. - 1152 (2) When the tax is levied upon the territory of any school 1153 district located in two (2) or more counties, the order of the - 1154 school board requesting the levying of such tax shall be certified - 1155 to the levying authority of each of the counties involved, and - 1156 each of the levying authorities shall levy the tax in the manner - 1157 specified herein.
-The taxes so levied shall be collected by the - 1158 tax collector of the levying authority involved and remitted by - 1159 the tax collector to the school depository of the home county to - 1160 the credit of the school district involved as provided above, - 1161 except that taxes for collection fees may be retained by the - 1162 levying authority for deposit into its general fund. - 1163 (3) The aggregate receipts from ad valorem taxes levied for - 1164 school district purposes, excluding collection fees, pursuant to - 1165 this section and Section 37-57-1 shall be subject to the increased - 1166 limitation under Section 37-57-107; however, if the ad valorem tax - 1167 effort in dollars requested by the school district for the fiscal - 1168 year exceeds the next preceding fiscal year's ad valorem tax - 1169 effort in dollars by more than four percent (4%) but not more than - 1170 seven percent (7%), then the school board shall publish notice - 1171 thereof once each week for at least three (3) consecutive weeks in - 1172 a newspaper having general circulation in the school district - 1173 involved, with the first publication thereof to be made not less
+- district located in two (2) or more counties, the order of the school board requesting the levying of such tax shall be certified to the levying authority of each of the counties involved, and each of the levying authorities shall levy the tax in the manner specified herein.
+The taxes so levied shall be collected by the tax collector of the levying authority involved and remitted by the tax collector to the school depository of the home county to the credit of the school district involved as provided above, except that taxes for collection fees may be retained by the levying authority for deposit into its general fund. - (3) The aggregate receipts from ad valorem taxes levied for school district purposes, excluding collection fees, pursuant to this section and Section 37-57-1 shall be subject to the increased limitation under Section 37-57-107; however, if the ad valorem tax effort in dollars requested by the school district for the fiscal year exceeds the next preceding fiscal year's ad valorem tax effort in dollars by more than four percent (4%) but not more than seven percent (7%), then the school board shall publish notice

-1174 than fifteen (15) days prior to the final adoption of the budget 1175 by the school board.
-If at any time prior to the adoption a petition signed by not less than twenty percent (20%) or fifteen 1176 hundred (1500), whichever is less, of the qualified electors of 1177 1178 the school district involved shall be filed with the school board 1179 requesting that an election be called on the question of exceeding the next preceding fiscal year's ad valorem tax effort in dollars 1180 1181 by more than four percent (4%) but not more than seven percent 1182 (7%), then the school board shall, not later than the next regular 1183 meeting, adopt a resolution calling an election to be held within 1184 such school district upon such question.
-The election shall be called and held, and notice thereof shall be given, in the same 1185 1186 manner for elections upon the questions of the issuance of the 1187 bonds of school districts, and the results thereof shall be certified to the school board.
-The ballot shall contain the 1188 1189 language "For the School Tax Increase Over Four Percent (4%)" and 1190 "Against the School Tax Increase Over Four Percent (4%)."
-If a majority of the qualified electors of the school district who 1191 1192 voted in such election shall vote in favor of the question, then 1193 the stated increase requested by the school board shall be 1194 approved.
-For the purposes of this paragraph, the revenue sources 1195 excluded from the increased limitation under Section 37-57-107 1196 shall also be excluded from the limitation described herein in the same manner as they are excluded under Section 37-57-107.
-1197
+1171 thereof once each week for at least three (3) consecutive weeks in 1172 a newspaper having general circulation in the school district 1173 involved, with the first publication thereof to be made not less 1174 than fifteen (15) days prior to the final adoption of the budget 1175 by the school board.
+If at any time prior to $\frac{1}{2}$ the adoption a 1176 petition signed by not less than twenty percent (20%) or fifteen 1177 hundred (1500), whichever is less, of the qualified electors of 1178 the school district involved shall be filed with the school board 1179 requesting that an election be called on the question of exceeding 1180 the next preceding fiscal year's ad valorem tax effort in dollars 1181 by more than four percent (4%) but not more than seven percent 1182 (7%), then the school board shall, not later than the next regular 1183 meeting, adopt a resolution calling an election to be held within 1184 such school district upon such question.
+The election shall be 1185 called and held, and notice thereof shall be given, in the same 1186 manner for elections upon the questions of the issuance of the 1187 bonds of school districts, and the results thereof shall be 1188 certified to the school board.
+The ballot shall contain the 1189 language "For the School Tax Increase Over Four Percent (4%)" and 1190 "Against the School Tax Increase Over Four Percent (4%)."
+If a 1191 majority of the qualified electors of the school district who 1192 voted in such election shall vote in favor of the question, then 1193 the stated increase requested by the school board shall be 1194 approved.
+For the purposes of this paragraph, the revenue sources 1195 excluded from the increased limitation under Section 37-57-107 shall also be excluded from the limitation described herein in the same manner as they are excluded under Section 37-57-107.